 Lewis’ confidence in human nature, with its capacity for reason and susceptibility to myth, gave him a measure of patience with those who did not see the truth or saw it only dimly.
 It is a patience, premised upon confidence, that might well be emulated by admirers of Lewis who too much relish him in his courtroom style, when he smites the unbelieving opponent hip and thigh, delivering knockdown arguments with a forensic brilliance that leaves the audience breathless.
 It is true that Lewis could be wickedly clever with liberals who stripped the faith of its substantive truth claims while still thinking of themselves as Christians.
 But, unlike some of his admirers today, Lewis did not insist that such liberals should fish or cut bait.
 Rather, he encouraged them to hang around the Christian thing, so to speak, in the hope that it might edge them toward the truth in ways better than they could understand.

-Richard John Neuhaus is the Editor-in-Chief of First Things.
+Richard John Neuhaus is the former editor of First Things.
 This essay was first presented at Cambridge University at a conference celebrating the centenary of Lewis’ birth sponsored by the C. S. Lewis Foundation.